Jason-cs18/Awesome-AI-Systems/README.md

 [2] [Ratner et al. MLSys: The New Frontier of Machine Learning Systems.](https://arxiv.org/abs/1904.03257)

 ## Deployment Concerns
-Deployment concerns include **robustness** to adversarial influences or other spurious factors; safety more broadly considered; **privacy** and security, especially as sensitive data is increasingly used; **interpretability**, as is increasingly both legally and operationally required; **fairness**, as ML algorithms begin to have major effects on our everyday lives; and many other similar concerns.
+Deployment concerns include **robustness** to adversarial influences or other spurious factors; safety more broadly considered; **privacy** and security, especially as sensitive data is increasingly used; **interpretability**, as is increasingly both legally and operationally required; **fairness**, as ML algorithms begin to have major effects on our everyday lives; and many other similar concerns.<br>
+[1] [Telekine: Secure Computing with Cloud GPUs.
+In NSDI'20.](https://www.usenix.org/conference/nsdi20/presentation/hunt): they aim to solve some concerns about privacy in the recent GPU trusted execution environments (TEE).
 ## Cost
 Cost on annotation, computation, latency and power. <br>
 [1] [Improving Resource Efficiency of Deep Activity Recognition via Redundancy Reduction.
-In HotMobile'20.](https://dl.acm.org/doi/abs/10.1145/3376897.3377859): they target to reduce cost on computation and memory of deep human activity recognition (HAR) models.
+In HotMobile'20.](https://dl.acm.org/doi/abs/10.1145/3376897.3377859): they target to reduce cost on **computation and memory** of deep human activity recognition (HAR) models.
 [Note](https://github.com/YanLu-nyu/Awesome-AI-Systems/blob/master/HAR_HotMobile_20.md)
 ## Accessibility
 Accessibility to developers and organizations without PhD-level machine learning and systems expertise.
 # Useful external Resources